microsoft/FHIR-Analytics-Pipelines/docs/cdm-to-synapse.md

 EXEC sp_addrolemember db_owner, [datafactory-name]
 GO
 ```
+4. Ensure that your database master key is created on the Synapse SQL pool.
+For more details, read about how to [create a database master key](https://docs.microsoft.com/sql/t-sql/statements/create-master-key-transact-sql?view=sql-server-ver15).

 Additionally, if you want to create a trigger with the pipeline dependency, here is a guideline from Azure Data Factory:
 [Create tumbling window trigger dependencies - Azure Data Factory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-factory/tumbling-window-trigger-dependency)